braze-inc/braze-docs/_docs/_hidden/other/user_archival.md

 ## Test users

-Test Users will never be archived, even if they meet the definition of inactive or dormant users.
+Test users will never be archived, even if they meet the definition of inactive or dormant users.

 ## Spam blocking